 Foreign exchange reserves can Boost Economic Growth.

 Some countries with a floating exchange rate system use foreign exchange reserves to keep their currency lower than USD.
 For example, with its floating currency, the yen, Japan buys U.S. treasuries to keep the yen’s value lower than USD.
-This encourages exports that leads to economic growth.
+This encourages exports, that leads to economic growth.

 Foreign exchange reserves can Maintain Liquidity in Economic Crisis.

-Similarly, situations like wars, military coups, or political instability can make foreign investors apprehensive about investing in an unstable country.
+Similarly, wars, military coups, or political instability can make foreign investors apprehensive about investing in an unstable country.
 This can encourage them to withdraw their deposits from their bank, creating a foreign currency shortage.
 This can lead to inflation as imports will become expensive.
 If a country has enough foreign currency, such situations can be avoided.

 Foreign exchange reserves can Attract Foreign Investment.